Special Report: Myanmar's moves could mean the Rohingya never go home

 His home was Taung Bazar, a cluster of hamlets named after a “mountain market” that once drew large crowds.

-This is what the village looked like before the Rohingya fled reut.rs/2R70Spn.
+This is what the village looked like before the Rohingya fled

 The village was home to both Rakhine Buddhists and Rohingya Muslims, who were the majority.